Terms last modified: September 21, 2022 | Previous versions

 - On-site Data Center Security Devices.
-Google's data centers employ an electronic card key and biometric access control system that is linked to a system alarm.
+Google's data centers employ a dual authentication access control system that is linked to a system alarm.
 The access control system monitors and records each individual's electronic card key and when they access perimeter doors, shipping and receiving, and other critical areas.
 Unauthorized activity and failed access attempts are logged by the access control system and investigated, as appropriate.
 Authorized access throughout the business operations and data centers is restricted based on zones and the individual's job responsibilities.
 The fire doors at the data centers are alarmed.
 CCTV cameras are in operation both inside and outside the data centers.
 The positioning of the cameras has been designed to cover strategic areas including, among others, the perimeter, doors to the data center building, and shipping/receiving.
 On-site security operations personnel manage the CCTV monitoring, recording and control equipment.
 Secure cables throughout the data centers connect the CCTV equipment.
 Cameras record on site via digital video recorders 24 hours a day, 7 days a week.
 The surveillance records are retained for up to 30 days based on activity.

-(b) Access Control.
+b.
+Access Control.

 - Infrastructure Security Personnel.
 Google has, and maintains, a security policy for its personnel, and requires security training as part of the training package for its personnel.
 Google's infrastructure security personnel are responsible for the ongoing monitoring of Google's security infrastructure, the review of the Services, and responding to security incidents.

-- (b) Decommissioned Disks and Disk Erase Policy.
+- b.
+Decommissioned Disks and Disk Erase Policy.
 Disks containing data may experience performance issues, errors or hardware failure that lead them to be decommissioned ("Decommissioned Disk").
 Every Decommissioned Disk is subject to a series of data destruction processes (the "Disk Erase Policy") before leaving Google's premises either for reuse or destruction.
 Decommissioned Disks are erased in a multi-step process and verified complete by at least two independent validators.
 The erase results are logged by the Decommissioned Disk's serial number for tracking.
 Finally, the erased Decommissioned Disk is released to inventory for reuse and redeployment.
 If, due to hardware failure, the Decommissioned Disk cannot be erased, it is securely stored until it can be destroyed.
 Each facility is audited regularly to monitor compliance with the Disk Erase Policy.

 4. Personnel Security

 Google personnel are required to conduct themselves in a manner consistent with the company's guidelines regarding confidentiality, business ethics, appropriate usage, and professional standards.
-Google conducts reasonably appropriate backgrounds checks to the extent legally permissible and in accordance with applicable local labor law and statutory regulations.
+Google conducts reasonably appropriate background checks to the extent legally permissible and in accordance with applicable local labor law and statutory regulations.

 Personnel are required to execute a confidentiality agreement and must acknowledge receipt of, and compliance with, Google's confidentiality and privacy policies.
 Personnel are provided with security training.
 Personnel handling Customer Data are required to complete additional requirements appropriate to their role (eg., certifications).
 Google's personnel will not process Customer Data without authorization.